 - Active surveillance if the tumor is slow-growing and not cancer

 - Hormone therapy

 - Targeted therapy

-- Using heat to destroy the tumor (radiofrequency ablation)
+- Radiofrequency ablation, or using heat to destroy the tumor

 How do I manage a pancreatic neuroendocrine tumor?

 Your healthcare provider uses medicines to help manage your symptoms from the pancreatic NET.
 These may include:

 - Therapy or over-the-counter remedies to deal with diarrhea

 - Medicines or other strategies to keep your blood sugar in a healthy range